fledge-iot/fledge/docs/91_version_history.rst

     - New Features:

-       - New installations now default to being secured with a username and password.
-Existing installation will not be impacted when upgraded.
+       - New installations will now default to be secured with a username and password.
+Upgrading existing installations will not affect their current settings.
        - The ability to split a data pipeline and run branched pipelines in parallel has been added.
        - The SQLite storage plugin has been updated to allow the user to give an indication of the workload the plugin is expected to be used for.
 This is then used to inform tuning decisions within the SQLite plugin.
        - The maximum send latency configuration option for south plugins has had an upper bound imposed upon it to prevent large values being accidentally set as doing so makes it appear as if the south service has broken.